Chemistry

 3. Graduates will be prepared to continue their education in pursuit of a doctorate or to enter the workforce.

-1. Unofficial/Official transcripts describing all post-secondary work.
-All official transcripts will be required if admitted.
+2. Official or unofficial transcripts describing all post-secondary work.
+Official transcripts will be required upon admission.

 Doctor of Philosophy in Engineering and Applied Science

-A doctoral program in Engineering and Applied Science, administered through the College of Science and Engineering, is available to Chemistry students.
-The complete program description is provided elsewhere in the College of Science & Engineering section of the Graduate Catalog.
+A doctoral program in Engineering and Applied Science, administered through the College of Science and Engineering, is available to the students in the Department of Chemistry.